 Category 1 - Crown Funded LSL Agencies are GGS agencies whose long service leave liability, including some long service leave on-costs, is assumed by the Crown.
-Category 1 agencies are listed in Appendix 1 of TC 14-06 or its replacement Circular.

 Category 2 - Agency Funded Crown LSL Pool agencies are GGS agencies that make regular contributions to the LSL Pool (the Pool).
-These agencies directly meet their long service leave obligations to employees and are subsequently reimbursed by the Crown Finance Entity (CFE)2 for long service leave payments made to employees.
-Category 2 agencies are listed in Appendix 2 of TC 14-06 or its replacement Circular.
+These agencies directly meet their long service leave obligations to employees and are subsequently reimbursed by the Crown for long service leave payments made to employees.